 - Side effects from treatment

-watch for and what you should do if you notice them.
+and what you should do if you notice them.

 - Wilms tumor is cancer that starts in